Snr Marketing & Brand Coordinator

 What would you say is different about HorizonOne’s approach to recruitment / business?

 I’ve had experiences with other recruitment companies in the past, mostly with unsatisfying results.
-Given that, I always had a sense that the recruiters were just ‘CV flickers’.
+I always had a sense that the recruiters were just ‘CV flickers’.
 In contrast, HorizonOne take the time to get to know candidates so that they can fit them to a role that they will really excel in, making the client happy at the same time.

 It might sound cliched, but I feel that HorizonOne literally looks to the horizon to see what’s next.
 There’s no sense of resting on our laurels.
 The team is always seeking to improve, which is refreshing.
 I think this comes from Simon and David, pushing to do better every day.